Legacy of Napoleon: Art and politics of painting Napoleon

-Jean-Auguste-Dominique Ingres (1780–1867) was a Romantic painter whose famous portrait of Napoleon I on his Imperial Throne, 1806, consists of a head but practically nothing of his body.
+Jean-Auguste-Dominique Ingres (1780–1867) was a neoclassical painter whose famous portrait of Napoleon I on his Imperial Throne, 1806, consists of a head but practically nothing of his body.
 It concentrated almost entirely on the lavish imperial costume that Napoleon had chosen to wear, and the symbols of power he held.
 The scepter of Charles V, the sword of Charlemagne the rich fabrics, furs and capes, crown of gold leaves, golden chains and emblems were all presented in extremely precise detail; the Emperor's face and hands were almost lost in the majestic costume.
 For Susan Siegfried (2006), the painting shows not just a man but the complexity and glory of his new empire.
-All the insignia convey the inter-relations of old French traditions and the new imperial formation in which Napoleon provided the brain but many others helped create the Empire.
+The insignia conveys the inter-relations of old French traditions and the new imperial formation, an empire for which Napoleon provided the brain but many others ultimately helped create.
 Siegfried argues that before 1789 royal portraits focused on the king's body.
 However, “in the wake of the French Revolution, the signification of kingship began to be displaced from the body of the ruler to the trappings of rule.
-In the case of Ingres’s remarkable portrait … the sacrality of the new ruler was displaced to the secular realm of history and, more specifically, to the pose, insignia, and costume that denoted the emperor’s status....“The state was no longer equated with the person or the body Napoleon as the speaking subject …, but rather with the nation, via its history.”
+In the case of Ingres's remarkable portrait … the sacrality of the new ruler was displaced to the secular realm of history and, more specifically, to the pose, insignia, and costume that denoted the emperor's status....“The state was no longer equated with the person or the body Napoleon as the speaking subject …, but rather with the nation, via its history.”